- Competitive Analysis

 - Commercial Services

 In 2009, the legal field officially became over-saturated.
-The bulk of law firms are still feeling the trend, which has translated negatively for partners in two ways: it’s now harder to acquire ideal clients, and there’s fiercer competition for the best and the brightest new talent.
+It’s now 2018, and the bulk of law firms are still feeling the trend, which has translated negatively for partners in two ways: it’s now harder to acquire ideal clients, and there’s fiercer competition for the best and the brightest new talent.

 I know this because I keep having the same conversation with law firm partners and senior attorneys.
 It goes like this: